top of page

 Breathing into a paper bag or splashing cold water on the face may not help stop a panic attack.
 It may even make it worse by increasing the sense of suffocation or shock.

 Hyperventilation or overheating are not causes of panic attacks.
-They are the result of a complicated interplay between psychological and physiological factors, including genetics, fear, stress, and brain chemistry.
+They result from a complicated interplay between psychological and physiological factors, including genetics, fear, stress, and brain chemistry.

 Instead of those methods, it is better to do slow and deep breathing and relax your muscles.
 Tell yourself you are safe, and the panic will go away.

-Myth 4: Panic attacks only happen to people with anxiety disorders.
+Myth 4: Panic attacks only happen to people with anxiety.

 This misconception assumes that panic attacks come directly from outside stress or inner concerns.

 But this is not true.
 They can happen to anyone, regardless of their level of stress or anxiety.
-They can happen even when there is no obvious reason or trigger for them.
+They can happen even when there is no obvious reason or trigger.

 Myth 5: Panic attacks are always triggered by something specific or obvious.